GYG-be/gyg-be.github.io/_posts/2016-09-09-The-Tao-Of-Laziness.markdown

 date:   2016-09-09 8:30:00
 categories: bioremediation, antibiotics, enzymes, metagenomics, soil ecosystems
 ---
-*First they came for the irredeemable, deplorable lunatics, and I did not speak out — Because I didn't think I was a irredeemable, deplorable lunatic.*
+*First they came for the [basket of irredeemable (i.e. unprogrammable) deplorable soldiers, cops, technicians, engineers and hard-working Americans](https://www.washingtonpost.com/video/politics/after-deplorables-comment-trump-claims-clinton-laughed-at-us-workers/2016/09/12/5f904da6-790b-11e6-8064-c1ddc8a724bb_video.html), and I did not speak out — Because I didn't think of myself as irredeemable or deplorable.*

-*Then they came for the guys who post YouTube videos, and I did not speak out — Because I don't know how to shoot videos or post to YouTube.*
+*Then they came for the guys who [post YouTube videos](https://www.youtube.com/watch?v=11-EAzsGxgQ), and I did not speak out — Because I don't know how to shoot videos or post to YouTube.*

-*Then they came for the [NPR](http://twitchy.com/dougp-3137/2016/09/12/what-a-scream-howard-dean-has-had-it-with-anti-hillary-bias-from-npr/), and I did not speak out — Because I don't listen to public radio.*
+*Then they came for the [NPR](http://twitchy.com/dougp-3137/2016/09/12/what-a-scream-howard-dean-has-had-it-with-anti-hillary-bias-from-npr/), and I did not speak out — Because I don't listen to ANY media; I just look at [data](https://wikileaks.org/).*

 *Then they came for me—and there was no one left to speak for me.*